a

 North: Showers Lake South: Meiss Cabin Trail Junction

-Showers Lake Marks the end of the roller coaster of drainages that worked you hard between the Echo Summit trailhead and Showers Lake.
+Showers Lake marks the end of the roller coaster of Tahoe Rim Mountains that worked us hard between the Echo Summit trailhead and Showers Lake.

-South of Showers Lake you traverse a bowl of thin forest and meadow, crossing a low ridge arm on its South side to drop down into forest just North of the furthest Northern extent of Meiss Meadow.
+South of Showers Lake we traverse a bowl/flat wedged into the side of the Tahoe Rim through thin forest and opening meadow, crossing a low ridge arm to drop down into forest just a bit to the North of the furthest Northern extent of Meiss Meadow.

-This section of the trail is well-depicted by the picture on the top of this page.
+This first short section of the trail is well-depicted by the picture on the top of this page, though Showers Lake is out of view, just Left (North)of the edge of the image's frame.

-From here, the Northern fringe of Meiss Meadow, the terrain gently climbs to the Southeast until flattening out into Meiss Meadow.
-At the Southern end of Meiss Meadow you begin your Easy 1 climb up to the Carson Gap.
+From the Northern fringe of Meiss Meadow the terrain gently climbs to the Southeast until flattening out into the gentler rise of Meiss Meadow.
+At the Southern end of Meiss Meadow we turn South to begin our Easy 1 climb up to the Carson Gap.

 The Long Distance Context

-Passing through the Carson Gap to the South marks our final exit out of the Lake Tahoe Basin three and one half days and 41 miles after starting our September trip South from Meeks Bay towards Tuolumne Meadows on the Tahoe to Yosemite Trail route.
+Passing South through the Carson Gap marks our final exit out of the Lake Tahoe Basin three and one half days and 41 miles after starting our September trip South from Meeks Bay towards Tuolumne Meadows on the Tahoe to Yosemite Trail route.

 Miles and Elevations